vektorprogrammet/docs/README.md

 # docs

-## Code style handbook
+## Code style guide

-Javascript is a multi-paradigm language which gives the users full freedom over how to write their code.\
+JavaScript/TypeScript (JS/TS) is a multi-paradigm language which gives the users full freedom over how to write their code.\
 This is a very double-edged sword within teams.\
 That is why we have written this handbook to standardise our practices and provide a place for members to look up what to do if they are confused.

-**How to read this handbook**
+**How to read this guide**

 If you just want to learn our rules/guidelines and don't care for the explanations, take a quick look at the outline/headers.